-Food Safety Outreach Competitive Grants Program Released; Grant Proposals Due June 2
+Food Safety Outreach Competitive Grants Program Released

 The United States Department of Agriculture is now accepting grant applications for the Food Safety Outreach Competitive Grants program, with applications due June 2.
 The anticipated amount available to support this grant in FY 2016 is approximately $4.7 million.
 Awardees will develop and implement food safety training, education, extension, outreach and technical assistance projects that address the needs of owners and operators of small to mid-sized farms, beginning farmers, socially-disadvantaged farmers, small processors, or small fresh fruit and vegetable merchant wholesalers.
 This program at NIFA builds upon the national infrastructure already in place and within the guidelines established under the Food Safety Modernization Act (FSMA).